Dhanvantari Ayurveda Center Michael Dick, Ayurvedic Practitioner, Leesburg, Florida e-mail:

 RNA transcripts and their encoded proteins

-Fungal prions are considered epigenetic because the infectious phenotype caused by the prion can be inherited without modification of the genome.
-PSI+ and URE3, discovered in yeast in 1965 and 1971, are the two most well studied of this type of prion.
+are considered epigenetic because the infectious phenotype caused by the prion can be inherited without modification of the genome. and URE3, discovered in in 1965 and 1971, are the two most well studied of this type of prion.
 Prions can have a phenotypic effect through the sequestration of protein in aggregates, thereby reducing that protein's activity.
-In PSI+ cells, the loss of the Sup35 protein (which is involved in termination of translation) causes ribosomes to have a higher rate of read-through of stop codons, an effect which results in suppression of nonsense mutations in other genes.
+In PSI+ cells, the loss of the Sup35 protein (which is involved in termination of translation) causes ribosomes to have a higher rate of read-through of stop codons, an effect which results in suppression of in other genes.
 The ability of Sup35 to form prions may be a conserved trait.
 It could confer an adaptive advantage by giving cells the ability to switch into a PSI+ state and express dormant genetic features normally terminated by premature stop codon mutations.